Nicicalu/DNShell/README.md

 By using base32 encoding, DNShell can reliably transmit data over DNS queries, even in environments where DNS servers employ 0x20 encoding.
 It provides a consistent and covert communication channel between the client and server while maintaining compatibility with a wide range of DNS server configurations.

+### Can you send files?
+Absolutely, you can achieve that.
+You can issue a command to convert a file into Base64, Base32, or any other encoding, and then retrieve the resulting data (by printing it to the commandline).
+Please note, however, that in my tests, it required sending approximately 8300 DNS queries for each megabyte of data.
+Keep in mind that such a high volume of DNS queries may lead to errors.
+Additionally, the increased network/dns activity raises the likelihood of detection by network administrators or security systems, so there's a higher risk of being caught or someone becoming suspicious of unusual network behavior.
+This is obviously not a very good solution so it would make more sense to adapt the tool to be optimized for files.

 **More information:**
 - https://www.theregister.com/2023/01/19/google_dns_queries/
 - https://astrolavos.gatech.edu/articles/increased_dns_resistance.pdf